flikore/validator/usage.md

 var_dump($set->validate($notStrict)); // bool(false)
 {% endhighlight %}

-Keep in mind that the values that are passed to the validator are not checked in the `ValidationValue` constructor.
-So if there's something wrong, it'll only cause an error when the validation is taking place and the real `Validator` is constructed.
+Keep in mind that the values that are passed to the validator are not checked in the [`ValidationValue`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationValue.html "ValidationValue") constructor.
+So if there's something wrong, it'll only cause an error when the validation is taking place and the real [`Validator`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Validator.html "Validator") is constructed.

-**Note**: this doesn't work with `ValidationCombo`, but since you can add multiple rules to the same key, this should not be a problem.
+**Note**: this doesn't work with [`ValidationCombo`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationCombo.html "ValidationCombo"), but since you can add multiple rules to the same key, this should not be a problem.

 ### Sets and exceptions

-With a `ValidationSet`, exception messages work in a different way than with a `Validator`.
+With a [`ValidationSet`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html "ValidationSet"), exception messages work in a different way than with a [`Validator`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Validator.html "Validator").
 The main exception has no message attached, but it contains an array of errors with the keys being the validated array keys (or object properties) and the values being the child validator exception.

 Also, the key name you add to the set is also setted as the `%key%` template value in the error messages.
-To change that to another value, use the third argument of `addRule` and `addRules` methods with the value you want).
+To change that to another value, use the third argument of [`addRule()`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html#_addRule "addRule()") and [`addRules()`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html#_addRules "addRules()") methods with the value you want).
 This can be used if you want to change the language of the message or to specify a more user friendly form label.

 **Example**: